If you’re dealing with a difficult breakup right now, it can be very comforting to know how long it takes to get over your ex.

 6. Make a life vision for your ideal future (excluding your ex)

 Without having a plan for a better future your odds for creating it are small.

 Not knowing what you want in the future is like going to the airport without knowing where to go, you might as well end up in Africa of all the places.

-Most New Year’s resolutions are about quitting sugar, smoking or losing 10 pounds.
-But the problem with having this type of goals is that it’s not very inspiring.
+Most New Year’s resolutions are about quitting sugar, smoking, or losing 10 pounds.
+But the problem with having this type of goal is that it’s not very inspiring.